 On this page, you can find the new educational concepts that the IIS is affiliated with.
 The IIS offers an open atmosphere with an ambitious thinking and working climate where implementation and development are intertwined.
 The IIS works in close collaboration with the faculties of the UvA.
 It is important that within the development of interdisciplinary education projects, there is room for experimentation and knowledge sharing.

-In the past academic year, major steps have been taken in the development of the new interdisciplinary Bachelor's programme Digital Innovations and Social Change (DISC).
+In the past academic year, major steps have been taken in the development of the new interdisciplinary Bachelor's programme in Computational Social Science.
 For example, the Macro-Efficiency Test has been approved, education has been further thought-out and developed and TNO is almost ready to offer it to NVAO.
 Together with lecturers from the Faculty of Humanities, the Faculty of Science and the Faculty of Social and Behavioural Sciences, we have worked hard to be able to offer the Bachelor's programme from September 2022 onwards.
 The IIS has been actively involved in advisory, executive and facilitating roles.

 The programme follows the didactic concept HILL (High Impact Learning that Lasts).
 Starting in year one, students start working on semester-long projects consisting of workshops, lectures and tutorials.
 The projects concern digital innovations related to sustainability, health, mobility or equality, for example.
 Graduates of this programme specialise in the development of sustainable digital technologies and have an understanding of the social, political, cultural and technological dimensions of digital transformations.